“Things will be different, it's been 10 years," Maka said, concerned, with a hand on Iri's shoulder.

 “This is amazing.”
 Kurono said, the quietness that reigned in the realm was a real bore, now the palace felt alive, chaotic.
 There was no way to know if what was happening was good or bad, but it didn't matter.
 The disobedient Lightling commanded the Iri to stay inside, left the playroom and proceeded to wander the palace.
-Kurono had only just turned the corner when ahead, stood a stranger, an Iridi, but with foreign clothes — an uncommon sight.
-The stranger smelled of earth, feet brown with it, they'd left marks all over the floors.
+Kurono had only just turned the corner when ahead, stood a stranger, an Iridi, but with foreign clothes—an uncommon sight.
+The stranger smelled of earth, their feet were brown with it, they'd left marks all over the floors.
 "How delightful," Kurono thought, picturing all of that dirt entangled in Demeri's pristine locks.

 The stranger was out of breath.
 Seeing the Young Crown there, Renzo swallowed hard.
-“You’ve grown.
-You know who I am Little Light?"
+“You’ve grown!
+You know who I am Little Light?

 Kurono nodded, speaking in a quiet voice.
 “No one can anger Demeri as well as you.”